 Plovdiv is the second largest city in Bulgaria and the administrative center of Plovdiv District, Plovdiv Municipality, Maritsa Municipality and Rodopi Municipality.
 The city is situated on both banks of the Maritsa River, in the central part of the Upper Thracian Plain.
-Its territory comprises 102 sq. km and the population is 347 851 inhabitants.
-In addition to Bulgarians, the city’s population includes people of Armenian, Jewish, Greek, Turkish and Gypsy origin.
+Its territory comprises 102 sq. km and the population of the city is 383 127 inhabitants with permanent address, respectively 365645 inhabitants with current address, according to the National Register of Population as of 15.03.2021.
+In addition to Bulgarians, the city’s population includes people of Armenian, Jewish, Greek, Turkish and Roma origin.

 The Municipality of Plovdiv includes entirely the city of Plovdiv and is divided into 6 districts: Central, Eastern, Western, Northern, Southern and Trakia.

 Plovdiv is the most important administrative, academic, economic, commercial and transportation center of the south central region.